 Upper-Division Writing Skills (UDWS) Requirement.
 All undergraduate and second baccalaureate degree candidates must demonstrate competency in writing skills at the upper-division (junior-senior) level as a requirement for graduation.
-After completing 60 units and English Composition (ENGL 1) or its equivalent with a C or better, students may meet this requirement in one of two ways:
+After completing 60 units and English Composition (ENGL 5B or 10) or its equivalent with a C or better, students may meet this requirement in one of two ways: